PedroTiagoSimao/slap-extra-fee/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-oAllows you to create a fee that will charge the customer based on oder, products, categories or tags
+Allows you to create a fee that will charge the customer based on oder, products, categories or tags

 == Description ==